-Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful Businesses owned and operated by separate entities or investors through contracts with the parent company… system.
+Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
+The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. system.
 Upon extensive review using a number of internet research tools, our team was able to compile a short list of the “Top 20 Most Popular Franchises in the United States.”
 In the article below, we review the business model proposed by one of these 20 franchises: Domino’s Pizza, as well as the requirements that encompass its franchise application process.

 Domino’s Pizza’s story began in 1960 when brothers Tom and James Monaghan purchased a pizza shop for $500 in Michigan called DomiNick’s.
 After five years of the concept’s growing success, Tom Monaghan – now the sole owner of DomiNick’s – changed the shop’s name to Domino’s Pizza and began franchising the concept in order to expand across the state.
 The first franchised Domino’s Pizza location opened in 1967 and by 1978 had already expanded to 200 stores.
 Today, Domino’s Pizza now has more than 17,000 franchised and company-owned stores in over 60 countries and across six continents.
 Its Domino’s Pizza is currently headquartered in Ann Arbor, Michigan and is run by its CEO Richard E. Allison Jr. who previously served as President and Executive Vice President of Domino’s International.

-The total investment amount to establish a Domino’s Pizza franchise, ranges from $119,950 to $461,700 including the company’s This is a test of $25,000.
-Once the store has been built and operations begin, franchisees are then expected to pay the parent company a royalty fee of 5.5% on gross sales, and a marketing fee of 3% in exchange for the marketing services provided by the franchisor.
+The total investment amount to establish a Domino’s Pizza franchise, ranges from $119,950 to $461,700 including the company’s franchise fee of $25,000.
+Once the store has been built and operations begin, franchisees are then expected to pay the parent company a royalty fee of 5.5% on gross The total amount in dollars made in the business before expenses are deducted.
+See also Gross Revenue…., and a marketing fee of 3% in exchange for the marketing services provided by the franchisor.
 The franchisor particularly requires franchisees to manage a store for at least one year before being granted a franchise, hence why the majority of franchisees began their careers as hourly employees of Domino’s.
 Additionally, Domino’s Pizza does not allow franchisees to have business interests outside the franchise location and instead, owners must have at least 51% ownership and be willing to personally oversee store operations on a daily basis.
-Finally, the franchisor requires all candidates have a minimum net worth of $250,000 and liquid assets totaling at least $75,000.
+Finally, the franchisor requires all candidates have a minimum Value of all the non-financial and financial assets of a business buyer.
+There is usually a minimum net worth requirement to qualify as a franchisee and for bank financing…. of $250,000 and liquid assets totaling at least $75,000.